litebird/litebird_sim/docs/source/mapmaking.rst

 no longer valid.

-The destriping algorithm is implemented by the :func:`.make_destriped_map`, which is functionally equivalent to :func:`.make_bin_map`.
+The destriping algorithm is implemented by the :func:`.make_destriped_map`, which is functionally equivalent to :func:`.make_binned_map`.
 However, as the algorithm it implements is more complex, you must provide more information when calling it.
 Specifically, you should instantiate an instance of the class :class:`.DestriperParameters`::